csalcantaraBR/Blackratio/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests for new functionality
+5. Ensure all tests pass
-5. Submit a pull request
+6. Submit a pull request

+### Development Guidelines
+- ✅ Write tests for new features
+- ✅ Follow the existing code style
+- ✅ Update documentation as needed
+- ✅ Ensure TypeScript types are correct
+- ✅ Run linting before committing

 ## 📄 License